IamRyusei/nixos-config/INSTALL.md

 1. Retrieve the disk configuration to a temporary location, calling it "disko-config.nix" (we will use it later):

 // TODO SOSTITUIRE CON IL DISKO.NIX DI QUESTO PROGETTO
-> $ curl https://raw.githubusercontent.com/IamRyusei/nixos-config/refs/heads/master/disko-config.nix -o /tmp/disko-config.nix
+> $ curl https://raw.githubusercontent.com/iamryusei/nixos-config/refs/heads/master/disko-config.nix -o /tmp/disko-config.nix

 NANO and change /dev/sdx to target disk

 > $ nix --experimental-features "nix-command flakes" run github:nix-community/disko/latest -- --mode destroy,format,mount /tmp/disko-config.nix

-// Assuming the disk is named `/dev/sdX` then open the graphical partition tool
-// > sudo fdisk /dev/sdX
+check if everything is ok with `df -h` should see zroot/root mounted on /mnt, and other ...

-For BIOS/MBR:
+// For BIOS/MBR:
-create a /dev/sda/sd1 partition as 1GB
+// create a /dev/sda/sd1 partition as 1GB
-swap 16 GB
+// swap 16 GB
-then the rest main partition
+// then the rest main partition

 Generate initial NixOS configuration
 With the disk partitioned, we are ready to follow the usual NixOS installation process.
 The first step is to generate the initial NixOS configuration under /mnt.

+Before I even mount it, I create a snapshot while it is totally blank:

+> $  zfs snapshot zroot/root@blank

 > $ sudo nixos-generate-config --no-filesystems --root /mnt